 You see, it’s to your advantage to look a little further than our coach who commented on my video and moved on.

-And it may help if I told you that our “little hip flexor exercise” just so happened to be the one that the high school 60 meter national sprint champion credited for his success a few years back and who also recently placed in the top five in the 2012 NCAA Outdoor Track and Field Championships in Des Moines, Iowa this past June.
+And, it may help if I told you that our “little hip flexor exercise” just so happened to be the one that the high school 60 meter national sprint champion credited for his success a few years back and who also recently placed in the top five in the 2012 NCAA Outdoor Track and Field Championships in Des Moines, Iowa.

 Still need a little more convincing?

-This is a huge improvement and one that is so easy to accomplish.
-And this doesn’t even take into consideration the athletes who post better results of .2 and .3 second drops.
+This is a huge improvement, and one that is so easy to accomplish.
+This doesn’t even take into consideration the athletes who post better results of .2 and .3 second drops.

 I would be willing to bet that any coach who puts our hip flexor exercise to the test and follows all of the instructions would not only see an immediate improvement in their won/loss record, but will also see an immediate improvement in team compliance, team chemistry, team confidence and team spirit.

-Plus as an added incentive, I will personally give the first 10 coaches who contact me regarding this video a one on one coaching session via telephone on all of my sprint training methods.
+Plus, as an added incentive, I will personally give the next 10 coaches who contact me a one-on-one coaching session via telephone on all of my sprint training methods.